spettersson/splunk4patientprivacy/data_guide.md

 ## **Getting Application Data Into Splunk**

-Splunk can collect, index, search, correlate, and visualize any data from application, including logs from popular clinical applications such as Cosmic, Millenium, and EPIC.
+Splunk can collect, index, search, correlate, and visualize any data from application, including audit logs from popular clinical applications such as Cosmic, Millenium, and EPIC.

 When onboarding logs from a new application, it is crucial to provide Splunk with proper configurations to ensure that logs are correctly parsed and indexed.
-This process is referred to as **index-time processing**, which occurs between the moment that Splunk initiates parsing of the logs until they finally are indexed and written to disk as individual events - where each event represents something that happened at a specific point in time.
+This process is referred to as **index-time processing**, which occurs between the moment that Splunk initiates parsing of the logs until they finally written to an index as individual events - where each event represents something that happened at a specific point in time.

 To handle the wide variety of log formats — whether from different applications or variations within the same application — Splunk assigns each log format a unique **sourcetype**, ensuring that index-time processing is tailored accordingly.